LoLab-MSM/Gleipnir/README.md

 conda activate gleipnir
 ```

-Additionally, there is another `gleipnir` environment for linux-64 that can be downloaded/created that has `gleipnir`, its core dependencies, as well as all the recommended additional software packages; note that the versions of packages are pinned to exact version numbers in this environment file.
+Additionally, there is another `gleipnir` environment for linux-64 that can be downloaded/created that has `gleipnir`, its core dependencies, as well as most of the recommended additional software packages; note that the versions of packages are pinned to exact version numbers in this environment file.
 From the terminal:
 ```
 conda env create blakeaw/gleipnir-all-linux64